seqan/seqan/manual/source/Infrastructure/Use/FindSeqAnCMake.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Before SeqAn 2.3 we used the module mode to setup SeqAn as an external project.
-To allow backwards compatibility we added a symlink from the ``FindSeqAn.cmake`` to ``seqan-config.cmake``.
+To allow backwards compatibility we added a redirect from the ``FindSeqAn.cmake`` to ``seqan-config.cmake`` in our sources.
-In this case configuing your project with the old approach, will still work:
+In this case configuing your project with the old approach using the ``CMAKE_MODULE_PATH`` variable, will still work:

 .. code-block:: console